 “Google” is a misspelling of the number called “googol,” which is a 1 followed by one hundred zeros.
 The search engine was named for this huge number to indicate it’s intention to search through immense amounts of information, which it certainly does.

 Your Bluetooth devices are named for a 10th Century viking king who needed a dentist.
-Harald Gormsson was a Scandinavian ruler who united Denmark and Norway, but who also sported a prominent dead, dark blue-grey tooth that earned him the nickname “Bluetooth.”
+Harald Gormsson was a Scandinavian ruler who united Denmark and Norway, all while sporting a prominent dead, dark blue-grey tooth that earned him the nickname “Bluetooth.”
 Early Bluetooth engineers, seeking to “unite the PC and cellular industries with a short-range wireless link” used the name in honor of this uniter king, but it was only meant to be temporary.
 When the other proposed names for the technology were found to be trademarked or weren’t trademark searched at all, only “Bluetooth” was left for the upcoming launch.
 What’s more, the Bluetooth logo is the old king’s initials as written in ancient Danish runes.

 The term “yahoo” was first coined by Johnathan Swift in his 1726 book “Gulliver’s Travels.”
 The yahoos were a primitive humanoid race, “brute[s] in human form,” who also happened to be ruled by a race of super-intelligent horses.
 The modern search engine’s name is an acronym for “Yet Another Hierarchical Officious Oracle,” but Yahoo creators also chose the name because they liked it’s uncouth connotation from Swift’s book.